 There are also instances where an individual is in a nursing facility that could cost anywhere from $15,000 to $20,000 per month, they still have assets in excess of the permitted amount but are unable to make the transfers.
 Under a New York State Department of Health administrative directive, the incapacitated person would be immediately eligible for Medicaid as the assets would be deemed unavailable.
 The person would get Medicaid without any review of their assets, even though they have assets well in excess of the Medicaid limits.
 This often occurs when an individual is in a nursing home and receiving care and there is no one to access his or her funds.
 If the nursing home makes an application for a Guardian to be appointed, the nursing home can immediately apply for Medicaid as well.
 This is a useful and necessary toll for nursing homes that frequently suffer the economic effects of residents that cannot pay and due to incapacity, cannot cooperate in making an application to the Department of Social Services for Medicaid reimbursement.

 While this option is available, it is far better for individuals to be prepared and take the time to execute a power of attorney and a health care proxy.
 Guardianship cases are legal proceedings that are expensive and can become contentious between family members.
-IN addition, the individual is at the mercy of the court to determine what their wishes would have been using the doctrine of substituted judgment.
-It is far better to be proactive and choose your own plan and the agents to implement it.
+In addition, the individual is at the mercy of the court to determine what their wishes would have been using the doctrine of substituted judgment.
+It is far better to be proactive, work with an estate planning attorney, and choose your own plan and the agents to implement it.